kowshika-n/kowshika-n.github.io/index.md

 ### Expert Data Analyst | Web Researcher | Automation Developer | Data Scraping Specialist

-I am an experienced Business Process and Data Analyst with a demonstrated history of working in the Information Technology and Services industry for more than 5 years.
+I am an experienced Business Process and Data Analyst with a demonstrated history of delivering value for more than six years in the Information Technology and Services industry.

 I am highly skilled in Web Research, Data Analytics, Project Management, and Lead Generation.

-I also develop Automation scripts using Selenium, Python, JavaScript, and PowerShell to scrape data and test web applications.
+I also develop Automation scripts using Selenium, Python, JavaScript, Robot Framework, and PowerShell to scrape data and test web applications.

 I have worked on projects that entail data scraping, parsing, and normalizing large volumes of data.
-I can extract data from websites, Images, Videos, PDF/XML/JSON files, and many more formats.
-I can run multiple scrapers simultaneously to give the most value in the least amount of time.
-I can provide output data in any format the job requires.
+I can extract data from websites and provide output data in any format/template the job requires.

-I generate Company competitor analysis reports and App comparison reports with detailed pros and cons based on their customers reviews.
+I generate company competitor analysis reports and app comparison reports with detailed pros and cons based on customer reviews.

 I am open to a long-term as well as a short-term project.
 I have been working on large-scale research and data mining projects and assure you I can handle your next big project.